lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Pendle represents one of DeFi's most innovative concepts: the ability to separate and trade the yield component of assets independently from the principal.
 This creates entirely new financial primitives that have no equivalent in traditional finance.

-The mechanism works by taking yield-bearing assets like staked Ethereum and splitting them into two components.
+By taking yield-bearing assets like staked Ethereum and splitting them into two components, Pendle creates entirely new tradable instruments.
 Consider a rental property separated into two distinct assets: one representing ownership of the building itself, and another representing all the rental income for a specific period.
 The **Principal Token** represents a claim on the underlying asset at maturity, similar to a zero-coupon bond.
 The **Yield Token** represents a claim on all yield generated until maturity.
 The mathematical relationship ensures that PT price plus YT price tracks the underlying asset price, with small deviations that arbitrage typically closes, creating interesting trading opportunities.

 This separation enables sophisticated strategies.
 Fixed-rate lending becomes possible by selling the YT immediately after depositing, locking in a guaranteed return.
 Yield speculation allows buying YT tokens to make leveraged bets on future yield rates.
 Hedging strategies use PT and YT combinations to manage interest rate risk across different market conditions.